cyrex562/zeromq/old/README.doxygen.md

 the API internals that make up the software.

 **Note:** this documentation is generated directly from the source code with Doxygen.
-Since this project is constantly under active development, what you are about to read may be out of date!
+Since this project is constantly under Active development, what you are about to read may be out of date!
 If you notice any errors in the documentation, or the code comments, then please send a pull request.